ugurtekbas/ugurtekbas.github.io/_posts/2021-05-08-onboarding-remotely.md

 comments: true
 ---
 Onboarding is the official process of integrating new team members into an organization.
 It's a good spot to start everything on the right foot.
 Over the years, I've been lucky enough to introduce great engineers to my teams.
 In some cases I onboarded solely on our codebase, sometimes it was a tool we used frequently or it was just about the product and responsibilities.
 Regardless of focus area, our goal stays the same:
-> enabling newly joined team members to contribute.
+> Enabling newly joined team members to contribute.
+>
 At the end of the process, **onboardee** (Yeap!
 There is such a word) should have clear answers to their questions, should feel confident and confortable enough to kickstart their journey.

 Remote working is becoming a strong norm, it's escalated with Corona and luckily it willbe permanent for many companies.
 It will be more and more common to onboard new members remotely in the future.
 I wanted to share my experience on welcoming new engineers during fully remote setup and to highlight what worked well, benefited within in the long run.

-Before we begin it's safe to raise my assumption: I did onboardings for cross-functional teams who work on dedicated part of products which has a huge active customer base.
+Before we begin it's safe to raise my assumption: My experience is baded on cross-functional teams who work on dedicated part of products which has a huge active customer base.
 {: .notice}

 ## 📚 Prepare Visual Documentation